divsoo1/Deep-Learning-Model-Compression/README.md

 # Deep Machine Learning Project

-Welcome to the repository for the Deep Machine Learning Course (DIT967) project at the University of Gothenburg.
+Welcome to the repository for the Deep Machine Learning - Model compression.
 This project focuses on implementing various model compression techniques on the Resnet50 architecture and evaluating the tradeoffs of each technique in terms of efficiency, model size, and accuracy.

 ## Replicating Results